Whtneyas/css-to-the-rescue-2223/README.md

 <img width="889" alt="image" src="https://user-images.githubusercontent.com/90154152/224174569-df7f06b2-aca4-4e8d-8491-80180b5dbc9f.png">

-## IDEAS and iNSPIRATIONS
+## Ideas and inspirations

  I started this project by looking for inspirations since i had no idea of what i wanted to do or how to start with this project.
 I then got an idea to do something with the moon and skies.
 I started searching for examples of the nice illustrations of the skies.

  These are what i found:

- Moon and stars
+- Moon and stars

  ![image](https://user-images.githubusercontent.com/90154152/224176766-5ecf1c09-48c1-4eb7-b534-037fb15bd1a3.png)